-- The nurse may not work for a nurse’s registry, home health, traveling nurse agency, any other temporary employing agencies, float pool, or position in which the supervision requirements are unable to be maintained.
+- The nurse may not work for a nurse’s registry, home health, traveling nurse agency, any other temporary employing agencies, float pool, or position in which they cannot maintain the supervision requirements.

 - Direct Supervision: Another RN must be on the unit with the nurse during the shift.

 - On-Site Supervision: Another RN must be in the building with the nurse during the shift.